Bleeding Gums Treatment Plantation, FL

 How long does it take to recover from gum disease?

 On average, it takes between 10 and 14 days for gingivitis to clear up after treatment and with proper oral care.
 The further the disease progresses, the more difficult it may become to treat.
+Once the disease reached further stages it may take extensive treatment and we will not be able to reverse previous damage.

 What are the 4 stages of gum disease?